 Women Composers – A Graded Anthology For Piano

-I’m delighted to introduce my new three-book piano series: Women Composers – A Graded Anthology For Piano (Schott Music).
+I’m delighted to introduce my three-book piano series: Women Composers – A Graded Anthology For Piano (Schott Music).
 This series was published in February/March 2022 and was one of my lockdown projects.
-Schott and I worked on these publications over a significant period.
-I’m happy to say that this series won a Presto Music Award for best New Series Of The Year in December 2022.
+Schott and I worked on these publications over a significant period and I’m happy to say that this series won a Presto Music Award for best New Series Of The Year in December 2022.

 Over the centuries, women have certainly lacked a prominent voice, be it in opera, on the concert stage, or as writers and composers.
-However, there is now a distinct movement, not just towards the female composer, but seemingly to readdress the significant gender imbalance throughout the arts – and not just in the arts.
+However, there is now a distinct movement towards the female composer.
+This movement also aims to readdress the significant gender imbalance throughout the arts.

 In light of this long overdue shift, it seems appropriate to highlight the numerous female composers who have written for the piano, particularly those who have contributed to the educational piano music repertoire.
-This list is extensive, beginning nearly four hundred years ago when women were writing with just as much vigour, innovation, and dedication as they are today.
+This list is extensive.
+It begins nearly four hundred years ago when women were writing with just as much vigour, innovation, and dedication then as they are today.

 Research

-Since female composers’ music has not been as visible as their male counterparts, it’s, therefore, more challenging to locate.
-For those who would like to do their research, the New Groves Dictionary of Music and Musicians is a good place to start, and beyond this, it can be helpful to focus on various websites and publishers such as the Hildegard Publishing Company (who publish music written by women), Donne – Women in Music (a website for female composers), and the Archiv Frau und Musik or Archive of Women in Music (based in Frankfurt, Germany), as well as the Petrucci website or the International Music Score Library Project (IMSLP).
+Since female composers’ music has not been as visible as their male counterparts, it’s therefore more challenging to locate.
+The New Groves Dictionary of Music and Musicians is a good place to start for those who would like to do their research.
+Beyond this, focusing on various websites and publishers can be helpful.
+These include the Hildegard Publishing Company who publish music written by women.
+Donne – Women in Music is a website for female composers.
+The Archiv Frau und Musik or Archive of Women in Music is based in Frankfurt, Germany.
+Additionally, consider the Petrucci website or the International Music Score Library Project (IMSLP).

-There are several interesting publications, too, specifically The New Grove Dictionary of Women Composers by Julie Anne Sadie and Rhian Samuel (Macmillan Press: 1994), The Pandora Guide to Women Composers by Sophie Fuller (Rivers Oram Press: 1994), and Sounds and Sweet Airs by Anna Beer (Oneworld Publications: 2016).
+There are several interesting publications.
+Specifically, The New Grove Dictionary of Women Composers by Julie Anne Sadie and Rhian Samuel (Macmillan Press: 1994) is noteworthy.
+Another significant work is The Pandora Guide to Women Composers by Sophie Fuller (Rivers Oram Press: 1994).
+Additionally, Sounds and Sweet Airs by Anna Beer (Oneworld Publications: 2016) is interesting, too.

 Variety and Diversity